-Those words all described me twenty years ago.
+Those words all described me (Claire Musters) twenty years ago.

 I married my teenage sweetheart, so excited about the life we would have together.
-He worked ridiculously long hours in a recording studio.
+I can still remember how it was when we started dating.
+Then Marriage… He worked ridiculously long hours in a recording studio.
 Our marriage soon lost its newly wedded bliss shine.

 We got into a rut of just getting through each week.
+Distance in Marriage is hard.
 I was mainly on my own and he was totally wrung out.
-Once or twice a year I would have a melt down and say I couldn’t carry on.
+Once or twice a year I would have a meltdown and say I couldn’t carry on.
 Neither of us could see an alternative so that moment would pass and we would just put our heads down and plod on… and on… and on…

 I didn’t realize what effect that had all had on me until years later.
 In my mind (and to many around me) I became the victim, the abandoned one